-Civil engineering students to compete
+Civil engineering students compete and host annual conference

 ANGOLA, Ind. – Civil engineering students representing 18 engineering schools from Indiana, Illinois and Wisconsin will compete at Trine University on April 18-20 during the American Society of Civil Engineers Great Lakes Region Student Conference.